buildpacks/spec/platform.md

 Each file SHALL define a single environment variable, where the file name defines the key and the file contents define the value.

-Operator-defined environment variables MAY be modified by subsequent buildpacks before they are provided to a given buildpack.
+Operator-defined environment variables MAY NOT be modified by prior buildpacks before they are provided to a given buildpack.

 The platform SHOULD NOT set operator-provided environment variables directly in the lifecycle execution environment.